jfaccioni/SCOUTS/doc/howscoutsworks.rst

 **6) Tukey factor**: choose whether to consider 1.5 or 3.0 as the `Tukey factor for calculating outliers <https://en.wikipedia.org/wiki/Outlier#Tukey's_fences>`_.
 Conceptually, a Tukey factor of 1.5 selects possible outliers, while a Tukey factor of 3.0 selects probable outliers.

 **7) Select output folder**: the base folder in which to save all results from SCOUTS.
 We recommend creating a new folder, in order to keep files organized.
-Be aware that saving **multiple SCOUTS analyses to the same output folder will likely result in your data being overwritten**, so use different folders for different runs!  :ref:`Here is a detailed description of the files that SCOUTS outputs<About output files>`.
+Be aware that saving **multiple SCOUTS analyses to the same output folder will likely result in your data being overwritten**, so use different folders for different runs! `Here is a detailed description of the files that SCOUTS outputs<https://scouts.readthedocs.io/en/master/howscoutsworks.html#about-output-files>`_.

 **8) Export csv**: this option generates comma-separated values (.csv) files for the outliers for each marker/sample combination.